Dudhsagar Trek and Tambi surla waterfalls – Starts from Bangalorefrom

 - Cross streams

-- Trek through the muddy trails, dense forest, railway tunnels, river streams to reach big daddy of waterfalls The Dudhsagar.
+- Trek through the muddy trails, dense forest, along railway track, cross river streams to reach the big daddy of waterfalls The Dudhsagar.
+Finish breakfast en route.

 - Enjoy the view of the majestic falls almost dipping down from another world.